MicrosoftDocs/sql-docs/azure-sql/database/manage-data-after-migrating-to-database.md

 Azure SQL platform analyzes the utilization history across the databases in a server to evaluate and recommend cost-optimization options for you.
 This analysis usually takes a few weeks of activity to analyze and build up actionable recommendations.

-- You may receive banner notifications in your Azure SQL server of cost recommendations.
+- You might receive banner notifications in your Azure SQL server of cost recommendations.
 - Elastic pools are one such option.
 For more information, see [Elastic pools help you manage and scale multiple databases in Azure SQL Database](elastic-pool-overview.md).
 - For more information, see [Plan and manage costs for Azure SQL Database](cost-management.md).